pkeroulas/nmos-testing-jtnm/docs/test_plan_procedures.md

 ### 2. Move the DuT from Main to NMOS env

+This step consists in exposing our DHCP to provide DNS and NTP to the Dut.
+DNS will then help testing unicast DNS-SD.

 Enter the switch connected the DuT and [change the port config](../docs/arista_cmd_helper.md#move-an-endpoint-to-the-nmos-test-environment).
+(media only if dns-sd dicscovery is supported because the /30 address are routed so thay can access anything)

 Ask the vendor for a DuT reboot.

 ### 3. IP validation